Executive Committee 2020

 Mr Clinton Moore

 Clinton is a leader for the Sustainable Development Goals (SDGs) and sustainable urban development.
 He was an inaugural SDSN Youth Local Pathways Fellow for Melbourne, with a focus on research and projects for SDG 11.
 Clinton joined EAROPH in 2018, after joining Australia's delegation to World Urban Forum 9 in Kuala Lumpur.
 He was a Team Leader of Sustainable City Solutions at the Young Professionals Forum at the Asia-Pacific Cities Summit in Korea in 2017, and has worked on climate resilience and urban planning projects for UN-Habitat Philippines.
-Clinton holds a Master of International Development from RMIT University, writing his thesis on the 100 Resilient Cities Programme and the changing thinking and governance of urban resilience.
-Clinton has extensive experience working with local governments in different contexts, including capacity building for mapping and data collection, urban planning and safety, youth engagement, and as liaison officer to Councillors.
+Clinton holds a Master of International Development from RMIT University, writing his thesis on the changing thinking and governance of urban resilience.
+Clinton has extensive experience working with local governments in different contexts, and serves on an Urban Planning Reference Group for a Federal Member of Parliament.

 Ms Alicia Yon